jelmd/snmp-export/generator/README.md

 ## lookups
 Optional list of lookups to perform to mangle label names or values (deduced from index names) or even to drop a metric based on the final value of a label.
 Lookups get applied in same order they appear in the config file, before any overrides get applied.
 Note that leading and trailing whitespaces get removed automagically from label values, so one does not need to create extra rules to accomplish this.

+Basically the exporter iterates for each metric through all lookups in the same order as configured.
+First all indexes defined in the MIB for the related table (if any) get add as labels to the metric as *indexName*="*indexValue*".
+Than the values of the `source_indexes` (which are usually the same as the ones defined in the MIB) get joined using a dot (`.`) and form the subOid to use for the 1st `lookup`.
+If no entry exists with the desired OID or a `sub_oids` is given and does not match the related regex, the exporter does nothing and continues with the next lookup (if any).
+Otherwise it applies the `revalue` config if appropriate, the `remap` and finally the `sub_oid_remap` config (if any).
+If at the end of this cycle the resulting string is not empty (i.e. has at least 1 character), a new label *lookup*="*result*" gets injected into the metric instance (if the result is `@drop@` lookup stops immediately and the metric instance gets dropped).
+Otherwise, the *lookup* label gets removed.
+Therefore the order of lookups is important, one lookup may overwrite another, or even remove it.
+When all lookups are done, the `source_indexes` labels get removed from the metric if `drop_source_indexes == true` and the exporter continues with applying `overrides`.

+So remember, every single lookup either inserts or removes a label (key=value pair), whereby an insert overwrites an existing label if it has the same key.

 ### source\_indexes: _list_
 The metric selector to which the lookup gets applied.
 Only if the related SNMP object (table) definition in the MIB contains *all* indexes named in the given _list_ the lookup gets applied to the metric (deduced from the walked objects).
 If more than one index is given, the index values of all indexes get append to the lookup label's OID and thus form the OID to lookup.
 E.g.:
 ```